- Give Us Paws is committed to training methods based on positive reinforcement and supported by behavioral science.

 FAQSQ: WHO TRAINS THE SERVICE DOGS?

-A: In Give Us Paws' training program, the primary trainer of a the a Service Dogs is are the dog's disabled handler with the instruction, coaching and guidance of a qualified dog trainer supported by our staff.
+A: In Give Us Paws' training program, the primary trainer of the Service Dog is the dog's disabled handler with the instruction, coaching and guidance of a qualified dog trainer supported by our staff.
 Our trainer will come to a client's home an average of once a week, with initial training sessions scheduled 2 or 3 times each week.
 Each training session will last 1 hour.
 The handler will be required to log 4 hours of training each week.
 At completion of the program, a handler/service dog team will have passed the Public Access Test developed by Assistance Dogs International (ADI) and have full control of at least three tasks that mitigate the handler's disability.
 The handler will have training skills and the dog will have foundation behaviors to help develop further task behaviors as needed.Q: HOW MUCH DOES IT COST TO TRAIN A DOG?

 A: The cost to train a Service Dog in our program is $6,000.00-$8,000.00, but we do everything we can to provide training services free of charge for our disabled veterans.
-For civilians, if financial eligibility requirements are met, this amount can be subsidized in part or whole according to your family's combined countable yearly income, if funds are available.
+For civilians, if financial eligibility requirements are met, this amount can be subsidized in part according to your family's combined countable yearly income, if funds are available.
 Please see our eligibility requirements and sliding scale pricing to see if you qualify for subsidized services.Q WHO SHOULD APPLY FOR SERVICE DOG TRAINING?

 A: Any disabled American Veteran can apply to Give Us Paws to train their existing dog that's over 6 months and less than 6 years old.
 This service is also available to other Americans with disabilities.
 Please view our eligibility requirements.
 Once an application is accepted, an evaluation interview will be conducted and every attempt will be made to acquire funding for candidates.Q: HOW DOES GIVE US PAWS GET FUNDING?